Emergence of cyclic flux eruptions in kinetic simulations of magnetized spherical accretion onto a Schwarzschild black hole: Accretion of plasma and flare dynamics

 Starting in phase two, the equatorial current layer thins to the point where intermittent magnetic reconnection events appear, contributing to the regulation of the magnetic flux threading the black hole (second snapshot of Fig.~\ref{fig:bigfig}).
 These events are too minor in phase two to repulse the heavy plasma channeled in through the equator.
 However, during phase three, a much more powerful reconnection event (third snapshot of Fig.~\ref{fig:bigfig}) completely arrests and expels the accretion flow (fourth snapshot of Fig.~\ref{fig:bigfig}), preying on the energy stored in the accumulated magnetic field to do so.
 This energy reservoir depletes once a significant fraction of $\Phi_{\rm H}$ is consumed.
 At that point, the electromagnetic force can no longer resist the force of gravity, and material infall resumes.

 To quantify the energetic efficiency of this process, we characterize key time-averaged values of~$\dot{M}$ and~$\dot{\mathcal{E}}$.
 We measure:

 where, as in Fig.~\ref{fig:bigfig},~$\dot{M}_0 = 4 \pi m_i n_0 r_{\rm inj}^2 v_{\rm th}$.
 In the above, integrals are taken over the fourth and fifth accretion-expulsion cycles (last two cycles in the time series of Fig.~\ref{fig:bigfig}) and the Heaviside function,~$\Theta(x)$, selects only positive values of~$\dot{\mathcal{E}}$ (red regions in the~$\dot{\mathcal{E}}$-panel of Fig.~\ref{fig:bigfig}).
 Positive~$\dot{\mathcal{E}}$ corresponds to electromagnetic energy transferred to particles and thus represents energy made available for emission as observable radiation.
+Instead, negative~$\dot{\mathcal{E}}$ represents the work of the particles (and ultimately gravity) increasing the electromagnetic energy density within our simulation box.
 We can use these measurements to define the black hole efficiency factors

 These efficiency factors are useful in different observational situations.
 For a dim source, one may wish to integrate over many flare cycles to obtain a significant detection.
 In that case,~$\eta_{\rm cycle} \langle \dot{M} \rangle_{\rm cycle}$ can be used to estimate the exposure time needed to accumulate a required number of photons.
 However, for a bright source where observations of single flares are possible,~$\eta_{\rm flare} \langle \dot{M} \rangle_{\rm cycle}$ provides an estimate for the on-flare luminosity.
 We discuss use cases of both~$\eta_{\rm cycle}$ and~$\eta_{\rm flare}$ in Section~\ref{sec:Discussion}.